Oluwasetemi/javascript-note/pages/functions.md

 // Using the for loop method
 function raisePower(x, n) {
   let result = 1

-  //multiply result by x n times in the loop for (let i = 0; i < n; i++) {
+  for (let i = 0; i < n; i++) {
     result *= x
   }